Pink Lemonade Cake takes your favorite summer drink from the glass to the cake plate with this citrusy, sweet dessert.

 - Trim domed tops from cakes and place one on a serving platter; spread cold lemon filling over the surface ½ inch from the edge.
 Top with second cake layer and place in the fridge while preparing frosting.

 - To make the frosting, combine 1 cup sugar, lemon juice and corn syrup in a small heavy saucepan over medium-high heat.
 Stir until sugar dissolves; remove spoon.
 Brush insides of pan with a wet pastry brush to remove any sugar crystals and place a candy thermometer into the mixture.
 Boil (do not stir) until the syrup registers 230°F about 2 min.
-While the syrup cooks, whisk the egg whites and remaining 2 tbsp sugar with an electric mixer until soft peaks form.
+While the syrup cooks, whisk the egg whites and remaining 2 tablespoon sugar with an electric mixer until soft peaks form.
 With the mixer on low speed, pour the sugar mixture into the egg whites in a slow, steady stream.
 Increase speed to high and beat until the mixture is thick and glossy, 5 min.
 Tint frosting with food coloring, then frost cake immediately.
 Garnish with candied lemon zest.